New record for Ōhope house sale

 The beachside property at 5 Plantation Reserve sold for a whopping $4.65 million, the most expensive house price reached in the area.
 It was sold by Harcourts agent Trudy McKinnon.

 After receiving an initial offer which was acceptable to the vendor, the auction for the Plantation Reserve home was brought forward to give other bidders a chance to compete.
-There were four bidders competing for the home, with bidding starting at $3.925 million.
+There were four bidders competing for the home, with bidding starting at $3.925m.

 The number of bidders was a good sign, Wayne Pamment, director of ETB Realty and Harcourts Whakatāne, said.